 Hi, guys!
 A few months ago, in English class, our assignment was to write a short story about a character who does a bold action.
-Since I’m currently working on a sequel to that story, I’ve decided to share the story with all of you!
-I will update this story every Thursday.
+Since I’m currently working on a sequel to that story, I’ve decided to share the story with all of you.
 I hope you all enjoy!

 Tatum Anderson had never been more confused in her entire life.
 She had no idea where she was, or how she’d gotten there, or why she was alone.
 The air was foggy, and around her, it was eerily silent.
 The smell of death was thick in the air, overwhelming Tatum.
 The creepy surroundings were so strong that she didn’t notice the mysterious figure creeping slowly towards her.
 She didn’t feel the rope wrap around her neck until it was too late.
 She didn’t even have time to scream.